It Is What It Is

 BY: T. Franklin Murphy | August 2018

-We stress over the hardships; but life is what is.
-It always will have troublesome moments.
-Happiness comes and goes; just as sorrows.
+We stress over the hardships; but life is what it is.
+Happiness comes and goes; just as sorrows do.
 Once we accept these inevitable truths, the impact of troubles diminishes.

 Our lives are composed of a spectrum of experiences.
 Some experiences pleasurable, and some very painful.
 We can favorably change the balance between the pleasurable and painful moments but no matter how healthy our choices or how skilled at living we become, we can’t eliminate pain.
 We live in an impermanent and unpredictable world.
 We lose people we love and encounter circumstances that disrupt.
 We suffer from disloyalty of people we trust and fall victim to violence and theft.
 Life may change without warning, destroying well-laid plans, sending our futures into a spin.
 But even through the chaos, we can grasp peace and experience joy.

 The list of life-disrupting happenings is long.
 We can prepare and avoid some.
 But our work isn’t paving an easy path through the world.
 Well-being requires a balanced front of avoidance and patience, minimizing pain while increasing skills to process the disruptions.
 We must artfully face unwanted changes, dreaded endings, altered plans, unfairness, suffering, disloyalty and lack of love while still maintaining the ability to love, give, and find inner peace.